pingidentity/ping-cloud-base/code-gen/templates/base/ping-cloud/pingdelegator/README.md

 followed by rolling out all PingFederate servers (admin and engines).
 Use the `LAST_UPDATE_REASON` environment variable to roll out PingDirectory and PingFederate servers sequentially.

+## Delegated Admin certificate issue

+In lower environments where the PingDirectory certificate is from the Let's Encrypt staging server, the Delegated Admin UI will deny access due to the certificate being invalid.
+To work around it, download the certificate and import it as a trusted certificate into the system trust store (e.g. OSX keychain).

 ## Fixing Delegated Admin warnings on PingDirectory

 ### Determining if there are problems with the Delegated Admin configuration or data